admingeekz/varnish-wordpress/readme.txt

 2. Screenshot of the WordPress plugin.

 == Changelog ==

+= 1.5 =
+* Introduce support for separate wp-admin backend to allow for longer timeouts
+* Add comments/support to default varnish config for multiple domains/subdomains and SSL
+* Bugfix: the timeout for backends was not processed so defaulted to 0 seconds
+* Bugfix: typo in the error reporting when unable to connect to a backend
+* Bugfix: default styling for checkboxes was malformed in certain themes

 = 1.4 =
 * Updating readme, screenshots and installation documents to package and list as a plugin in the WordPress directory